-MO5030 Early Modern Documents and Sources

-SCOTCAT Credits: 20 SCQF Level 11 Semester: 2

-Planned timetable: 3.00 pm - 5.00 pm Thu

-This module provides a wide-ranging introduction to the types of source material which researcher on the early modern period may encounter.
+/IO5030 Early Modern Do 030 Early Modern Documents and Sources SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: 3.00 pm - 5.00 pm Thu early modern period genres of both text the nature of such s you to discuss exan guide to analysing m material which ea specialism, is an ex This module provides a wide-ranging introduction to the types of source material which researchers on the early modern period may encounter.
 In studying this module, you will be trained in critical analysis of genres of both textual and material sources.
 It offers an introduction to methodological commentaries on the nature of such sources, a range of British, European, and global examples of them, and the chance for you to discuss examples drawn from your own particular areas of specialism.
 The module also provides a guide to analysing modern editions of documents and assessing their reliability.
 Its training in the variety of material which early modernists may unexpectedly find themselves working with, whatever their specialism, is an excellent complement to the other skills pathways, and important preparation for the MLitt (and any potential doctoral) dissertation.

-Programme module type: Optional for The Book:History and Techniques of Analysis, Early Modern History, Reformation Studies Postgraduate Programmes.
-Co-requisite(s): Another of MO5030 - MO5039 Anti-requisite(s): MO5012 Learning and teaching methods and delivery: Weekly contact: Fortnightly 2-hour seminars.
-Assessment pattern: Coursework = 100% Module Co-ordinator: Dr Michelson Lecturer(s)/Tutor(s): Team taught
+Programme module e type: Optional for The Book:History and Techniques of Analysis, Early Modern History, Reformation Studies Postgraduate Programmes.
+Co-requisite(s): Another of MO5 030 - MO5039 Anti-requisite(s): MO5012 Learning and teach methods and delive - Weekly contact: Fortnightly 2-hour seminars.
+Assessment pattern : Coursework = 100% Module Co-ordinat or: Dr D Allan